-As a percentage of revenues, selling, general and administrative expenses decreased to 22.1% for the first half of fiscal 2016 from 23.8% for first half of fiscal 2015 due primarily to the decrease in the previously mentioned selling, general and administrative expenses and the increase in revenues.
-Commissions to our nonemployee experts remained constant at 3.0% of revenues for the first half of fiscal 2016 and fiscal 2015.
+As a percentage of revenues, selling, general and administrative expenses decreased to 21.5% for the fiscal year-to-date period ended October 1, 2016 from 23.8% for fiscal year-to-date period ended October 3, 2015 due primarily to the decrease in the previously mentioned selling, general and administrative expenses and the increase in revenues.
+Commissions to our nonemployee experts decreased to 2.8% of revenues for the fiscal year-to-date period ended October 1, 2016 compared to 3.4% of revenues for fiscal year-to-date period ended October 3, 2015 as less revenue was sourced by nonemployee experts in the third quarter of fiscal 2016.